solarsnake/coveralls-demo-ruby/README.md

 Fork the [master branch](https://github.com/afinetooth/coveralls-demo-ruby/tree/master) of this project and make your changes to it.<sup>*</sup>

-Then use *this branch* to verify the changes you'll make.
-(Consider it your cheatsheet.)

 <details>
    <summary>* <em>How do I do that?</em></summary>